11 Normal Linear Models

 and \(V_\beta = (\boldsymbol{X^T X})^{-1}\).

 The marginal posterior distribution of \(\sigma^2\) is independent of specific values of \(\boldsymbol{\beta}\).
 It is, for flat prior distributions, an inverse chi-square distribution \(p(\sigma^2|\boldsymbol{y,X})=Inv-\chi^2(n-k,\sigma^2)\), where \(\sigma^2 = \frac{1}{n-k}(\boldsymbol{y}-\boldsymbol{X,\hat{\beta}})^T(\boldsymbol{y}-\boldsymbol{X,\hat{\beta}})\), and \(k\) is the number of parameters.
-The marginal posterior distribution of \(\boldsymbol{\beta}\) can be obtained by integrating the conditional posterior distribution \(p(\boldsymbol{\beta}|\sigma^2,\boldsymbol{y,X})=normal(\boldsymbol{\hat{\beta}},V_\beta\sigma^2)\) over the distribution of \(\sigma^2\) .
+The marginal posterior distribution of \(\boldsymbol{\beta}\) can be obtained by integrating the conditional posterior distribution \(p(\boldsymbol{\beta}|\sigma,\boldsymbol{y,X})=normal(\boldsymbol{\hat{\beta}},V_\beta\sigma^2)\) over the distribution of \(\sigma^2\) .
 This results in a uni- or multivariate \(t\)-distribution.

-simulates (in our example) 1000 values from the joint posterior distribution of the three model parameters \(\beta_0\) , \(\beta_1\), and \(\sigma\).
-These simulated values are shown in Figure 11.3.
+The function sim draws (in our example) 1000 values from the joint posterior distribution of the three model parameters \(\beta_0\) , \(\beta_1\), and \(\sigma\).
+These drawn values are shown in Figure 11.3.

-extracts the simulated values for the beta coefficients, returning a matrix with nsim rows and the number of columns corresponding to the number of parameters.
-In our example, the first column contains the simulated values from the posterior distribution of the intercept and the second column contains values from the posterior distribution of the slope.
-The “2” in the second argument of the apply-function (see Chapter ??) indicates that the quantile
+The function coef extracts the drawn values for the beta coefficients (intercept and slope for a simple linear regression), returning a matrix with nsim rows and the number of columns corresponding to the number of parameters.
+In our example, the first column contains the draws from the marginal posterior distribution of the intercept, and the second column contains draws for the slope.
+The “2” in the second argument of the apply function indicates that the quantile function is applied columnwise.

 ## (Intercept) x